phygineer/LocalHostManager/README.md

 # LocalHostManager
-Python &amp; fastapi based  tool for managing localhost
+Python and fastapi based  tool for managing localhost